 On the Quick Start screen of the Android Studio, click on ‘Configure’ and the ‘SDK Manager’ item.
 The SDK Manager (as shown below) will start and if there are any update packages, it will be shown on the ‘Install xx packages...’ button (where xx = number of update packages).

 Click on that button, and the ‘Choose Packages to Install’ window will appear as shown below.
 Click ‘Accept License’ for all the items followed by a click on the ‘Install’ button.

 The SDK Manager window will re-appear and the packages will be downloaded and installed as shown below.
 Once the packages has been installed, a window may pop-up saying that the SDK Manager has been updated and Android Studio needs to be restarted for the updates to take effect – do so as per the request.

 Now it's time to check what has been installed so far.
 On the SDK Manager window all installed packages are marked ‘Installed’ under the ‘Status’ column.
 Note that SDK packages has already been installed for Android M - the latest Android version (API 22) from Google.
 Other packages may have already been installed - just check the ‘Status’ column.

 Depending on what Android devices that you wish to develop software for, you may wish to install additional packages for that device.
 For example, the author has an Android smartphone running Android version 4.4.2 (KitKat), so the packages marked as shown below, was selected to be installed.
-The ‘Install 6 packages...’ button was then clicked upon and the packages were downloaded and installed.
-Do not close the SDK Manager yet.
+The ‘Install 6 packages...’ button was then clicked upon and the packages were installed.

 Click on ‘Tools’ and ‘Manage AVDs...’ from the Android SDK Manager menu and the Android Virtual Device (AVD) Manager window similar to the one shown below will appear.